opendistro-for-elasticsearch/anomaly-detection/cli/README.md

 ES Anomaly Detection User: admin
 ES Anomaly Detection Password:
 ```
+Make sure profile name is unique within config file. `create` command will not allow user to create duplicate profile.

 To use a config file, create a YAML file like this
 ```